 Consider the Context (Logos)

-When it comes to delivering information, think about the context of your message and what channels you’ll use.
-Then, keep in mind how best to present that information with a solid logical appeal.
+When delivering information, think about the context of your message and what channels you’ll use.
+Then, remember how best to present that information with a solid logical appeal.

 - What type of reasoning should I use?